TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 17/2 Samuel 17.8.md

 ---

-Hushai said moreover, Thou knowest thy father and his men, that they are mighty men, and they are chafed in their minds, as a bear robbed of her whelps in the field; and thy father is a man of war, and will not lodge with the people.
+Hushai said moreover, "You know your father and his men, that they are mighty men, and they are fierce in their minds, like a bear robbed of her cubs in the field.
+Your father is a man of war, and will not lodge with the people.